MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 - Simple, by trimming most features from C
 - Stateless, by only allowing mods to mutate the game's state
 - Secure, by having the game developer explicitly expose functions
-- Easy to integrate, since the grug compiler comes inside of a single `grug.c` and `grug.h` file
+- Easy to integrate, since grug is directly translatable to C, and a tiny C compiler is shipped inside of the single `grug.c` and `grug.h` files
 - Hot reloadable scripting language, by having the modder create `on_` event handling functions for every single event they want their thing to listen to
 - Hot reloadable configuration language, by having the modder create one `define_` function per grug file that fills and returns one of the game's structs